 |Country||Approx Sami Population|

 The Sami speak a language that is knowns as the Sami language.
-There are known to be about ten or more dialects of the Sami language.
+There are about ten or more dialects of the Sami language.
 The langue is a Uralic language.

-As there are so many languages, this is also why you may see different terms from the Sami language, including Sámi, Sami, Saami, Saame, Sámic, Samic, and Saamic.
+There are so many languages, so you may see different terms from the Sami language, including Sámi, Sami, Saami, Saame, Sámic, Samic, and Saamic.
 In the past, the term Lappish and Lappic may have been used but today considered derogatory.